ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: Experiments

 \subsection{Evaluation Metrics}

 \paragraph{ID and OOD Detection Errors}

 We use \textbf{(i) Equal Error Rate (EER)} for measuring error in predicting OOD; \textbf{(ii) Class Error Rate (CER$^{\textnormal{id}}$)} for measuring error in predicting ID examples; and \textbf{(iii) CER$^{\textnormal{all}}$} for measuring error in ID prediction given both ID and OOD subsets, following the previous work on OOD detection \cite{ryu-etal-2018-domain,tan-etal-2019-domain}.
-Except for CER$^{\textnormal{id}}$, the EER and CER$^{\textnormal{all}}$ metrics are calculated based on heuristically selected threshold value $\tau$.
+Except for CER$^{\textnormal{id}}$, metrics are calculated based on heuristically selected threshold value $\tau$.
+Given prediction outcomes with respect to decision whether examples are ID or OOD based on threshold $\tau$, the error rate scores are defined as:

+where TN denotes correct OOD prediction based on threshold $\tau$.
+TP denotes correct ID prediction.
+FN measures OOD samples that are predicted as ID.
+FP measures ID samples that are predicted as OOD.
+TP$^{\textnormal{id}}$ is the number of correctly classified ID examples, excluding OOD samples.

 \paragraph{Threshold score $\tau$} is calculated by heuristically searching a score conditioned by FRR and FAR metrics over sorted meta-test predictions \cite{ryu-etal-2018-domain,tan-etal-2019-domain}.
-That is, score where the difference between False Acceptance Rate (FAR) and False Rejection Rate (FRR) scores has reached a minimum lower bound (FRR-FAR->0).
+That is, a score where the difference between False Acceptance Rate (FAR) and False Rejection Rate (FRR) has reached a minimum lower bound (FRR-FAR->0).
 Prior to the search, the initial threshold was defined as an average score of two prediction outcomes with the lowest scores.
 The final selected threshold $\tau$ is then used as a boundary score to distinguish between ID and OOD prediction.
-Then, ID and OOD detection errors are calculated based on this threshold-based split.

-Since OOD labels (``ood'') are unknown to the trained model \footnote{Model only learns discriminative metric space, not a typical supervised learning that assumes all class labels in test set are available during training.}, scores are calculated based on threshold-based ($\tau$) split on test set.
-Then, TN is calculated based on the actual OOD examples at which prediction score is below threshold $\tau$: the model predicts OOD samples as OOD.
-TP is based on the actual ID examples at which the prediction score is above threshold: ID samples are predicted as ID.
-FN: the model predicts OOD as ID.
-FP: ID samples are predicted as OOD.
-TP$^{\textnormal{id}}$ is the number of correctly classified ID examples, excluding OOD samples.